 In the case of a clearly identified laboratory error, the retest results would substitute for the original test result.
-All original data should be retained, however, and an explanation recorded.
-This record should be initialed and dated by the involved persons and include a discussion of the error and supervisory comments.
+However, all original data must be retained (§ 211.180) and an explanation should be recorded.
+9 This record should be initialed and dated by the involved persons and include a discussion of the error and supervisory comments.
 (See section III of this guidance for more details on a laboratory investigation.)

 If no laboratory or calculation errors are identified in the first test, there is no scientific basis for invalidating initial OOS results in favor of passing retest results.
-All test results, both passing and suspect, should be reported 9 and considered in batch release decisions.
+All test results, both passing and suspect, should be reported10 and considered in batch release decisions.